dgarciarieckhof/Data-Odyssey/VLMs/README.md

 ## Introduction

-This repo will serve as a cookbook to explore VLMs use cases and how
+This repo will serve as a cookbook to explore VLM use cases and demonstrate how to apply them through fairly simple examples.

 This repository will contain notebooks for learning, fine-tuning, and adapting ColPali to your multimodal RAG use cases.